ibreckhe/ibreckhe.github.io_old/README.markdown

 The code is based on [Octopress](http://octopress.org/), and the style is adapted from the[MediumFox](https://github.com/sevenadrian/MediumFox) theme by Adrian Artiles.

+The strategy for integrating Rmarkdown into Octopress is modified from instructions appearing on [Homer White's blog](http://statistics.rainandrhino.org/blog/2014/04/13/roctopress/).

 ## Updating static pages

 1. To create or update a static page, add the html to the `/source/` directory.
 You can modify the style in the file `~/sass/base/_layout.scss`